7 Innovative Ways To Measure Training Effectiveness

 7. Kirkpatrick’s 4 Levels of Evaluation

-No article on ‘how to measure training effectiveness’ is complete without mention of this model that takes into account every style of training.
+No article on ‘how to measure training effectiveness’ is complete without mention of the Kirkpatrick model of training evaluation that takes into account every style of training.
 Though it was developed way back in the 1950s, it retains freshness and relevance even today.
 The fundamentals of the model are as follows:

 Every organization, with their unique needs, will employ different methods that meet their learning and business goals.
 But no matter what methodology you choose, make sure that you religiously measure the training efforts.